google/zetasql/docs/aggregate_functions.md

 # Aggregate functions

-The following general aggregate functions are available in ZetaSQL.
+ZetaSQL supports the following general aggregate functions.
 To learn about the syntax for aggregate function calls, see [Aggregate function calls][agg-function-calls].